media-streaming-mesh/msm-dp/README.md

 # MSM RTP Proxy

-This is a simple reference implementation of the MSM RTP Proxy Data Plane.
+This is a simple reference implementation of the MSM RTP Proxy Data Plane, written in Golang.
+Not intended for production deployments as feature set is limited and as Garbage Collection is likely to cause packet drops.

 It consists of two halves: